Skywalker0204/ChestTracker/README.md

 ![CurseForge Downloads](https://img.shields.io/curseforge/dt/397217?style=flat-square&label=CurseForge&color=%23E04E14)
 [![Crowdin](https://badges.crowdin.net/chest-tracker/localized.svg)](https://crowdin.com/project/chest-tracker)

+Adds a config for offseting the name of the chests.

 An client-sided mod to remember where you've put items.
 Press **Y** to search for items, and the **GRAVE** key ``` ` ``` to open the GUI.